 What this means for your project

 Three takeaways.
 First, the CDB requirement isn't optional.
-Any new dock, modification, slip addition, or refoaming runs through it.
+Any new dock construction, modification, slip addition, or refoaming runs through it.
 Second, CDB status is the floor, not the ceiling.
 Every builder on the roster has cleared Ameren's bar, but they still differ in cove experience, project specialty, warranty terms, and lead time.
 Read the hiring guide for the full vetting checklist.
 Third, the program is your protection as much as Ameren's.
 It guarantees that the builder you hire has cleared a meaningful qualification bar before they touch your shoreline.

 Sources and references